Migrations

 Migrations for server database

-Migration mean to change the database structure by updating a model and/or updating user data to the target model.
+Executing a migration means to change the database structure by updating a model and/or updating user data to the target model.

-The documentation about migration concept and tool on npm can be found at MikroORM documentation.
+The documentation about the migration concept and tool on npm can be found at MikroORM documentation.
 Please be aware of current mikro-orm version.

 Create a new migration